PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 Knowledge and judgement are key elements that AI models.

-- Knowledge : Leading models already know more in most areas of science than PhD students specialized in these areas.
+- **Knowledge:** Leading models already know more in most areas of science than PhD students specialized in these areas [^GPQA].
 These models possess a knowledge of both superhuman breadth and depth.
-- Judgement : models have historically been struggling with causality and critical thinking, but recent progress has brought them nearly up to human skill (SOURCE)
+- **Judgement:** models have historically been struggling with causality and critical thinking, but recent progress has brought them nearly up to human skill (SOURCE)

 So this benchmark is here to put a measurement on current prediction ability of AI systems.

 ## Methods

 - Agents Framework: All models ran under a **shared [smolagents](https://github.com/huggingface/smolagents) setup**.
-We defaulted to **CodeAgent** (multi-tool calls) but switched to **ToolCallingAgent** when it reduced errors.
-In practice: **OpenAI** (esp.
-GPT-5 Mini, GPT-OSS 120B) and **DeepSeek** models ****worked best with ToolCalling, while **Gemini** models were stronger with CodeAgent. **DeepResearch models** used their **own native framework** instead of ours.
+We defaulted to **CodeAgent** but switched to **ToolCallingAgent** when it reduced errors.
+In practice: **OpenAI** and **DeepSeek** models worked best with ToolCalling, while **Gemini** models were stronger with CodeAgent. **DeepResearch models** used their own native framework.
 This hybrid setup let us maximize performance across models while keeping the evaluation pipeline consistent.

 Then on regular decision dates (thrice per week for the first month), each model is provided with a list of featured events on which to place bets.